0tonton/minishell/README.md

 # minishell
-'minishell' team-project from 42 whose goal was to create a basic shell program, following bash as a reference.
+'minishell' team-project from 42 whose goal was to create a basic shell program in C, following bash as a reference.

 ## Install
 To compile, run the command in the minishell folder :